 Brought high-kicking, screaming and singing to life by the mysterious Fox God, Babymetal crashed into our world and immediately divided opinion.
 While some loved their approach of welding Kawaii to kick drums, others felt Su-Metal, Yuimetal and Moametal were making a mockery of the very scene they purported to love.
-Now a global phenomenon and set to play to 100,000 people across two nights at Japan’s Tokyo Dome in September, it’s time to put your kitsunes up for their best songs.
+But despite being reduced to a two-piece they’re bigger than ever.
+It’s time to put your kitsunes up for their best songs.

 8) Road Of Resistance (Metal Resistance, 2016)